New announcement. Learn more

 How to keep mobile and supple as you get older

-As a Registered Osteopath, I hear this a lot in practice, “Oh it's just getting older” is usually the phrase.
+As a Registered Osteopath, I often hear “Oh it's just me getting older” from patients.
 However, have you stopped to think if that is really the case?
-It is true that our tissues lose some elasticity with the reduction in collagen as we head beyond fifty, however research has shown it is a case of “use it or lose it” rather than the passing years that determines how mobile we are as we get older.
+It is true that our tissues lose some elasticity with the increasing loss of collagen as we head beyond forty, however research has shown it is a case of “move it or lose it” rather than the passing years that determines how mobile we are as we get older.

-Movement is crucial for ‘oiling’ our joints with synovial fluid and improving the blood supply carrying nutrients and oxygen to every one of our nine trillion cells in our body.
+Movement is crucial for ‘oiling’ our joints with synovial fluid and improving the blood supply carrying nutrients and oxygen to every one of our 30-40 trillion cells in our body.

-Here are the top seven points for keeping mobile as we age:
+Here are my top eight tips for keeping mobile as we age:

-Develop a daily routine of gentle stretches - this can be a short as five minutes but needs to be done daily.
+1) Develop a daily routine of gentle movement and stretches - this can be as short as five minutes but needs to be done daily.
 Once you start, be determined to continue each day for the whole week, then add another week till you get to 3 or 4 weeks and then decide if it is helpful to you.
 Not missing a day means you can never go through being stiff and sore again!
+Avoid sitting for longer than 30-40 minutes at a time as this increases your risk of all causes of mortality - get up and move/stretch/walk for a few minutes at least, to get your blood circulating and cells functioning better.

-Time your stretches for the same time each day, at a time that works for you.
-People often find either first thing before breakfast, or when first home from work or just before bed are the best times in their busy schedule.
-I could say that “you wouldn't miss brushing your teeth for a day so think of your mobility exercise like that and don't miss a day!”
+2) Time your main stretches for the same time each day, at a time that works for you.
+Research shows that moving soon after waking is most beneficial for our autonomic nervous system.
+So you could do your moves before breakfast, or if that is not possible, when first home from work or just before bed.
+I suggest that “you wouldn't miss brushing your teeth for a day, so think of your mobility exercise like that and don't miss a day!”

-If you are not sure what exercises to start with, ask one of our Reg.
-Osteopaths, we are experts in anatomy, physiology and suitable exercises.
-Also, if we have treated you, we are pretty clued up about what will be best for your body too!
+4) If you are not sure which exercises to start with, ask one of our Registered Osteopaths, we are experts in anatomy, physiology and suitable exercises for different ages and capabilities.
+Also, if we have treated you, we will pretty clued up about what will be best for your body, where to start and how to progress!

-Walking is usually a good way to get moving and within most people's ability.
-Try to walk on natural ground, that is surfaces that have some 'interest' to them rather than just flat pavements.
-Using minimalist footwear can really help improve the amount of proprioceptive feedback your central nervous system gets from your feet and legs which can be very helpful in reducing some forms of back pain.
+5) Walking is usually a good way to get moving and within most people's ability.
+Try to walk on natural ground, this means surfaces that have some 'interest' to them rather than just flat pavements.
+Using minimalist footwear such as Vivobarefoot shoes can really help improve the amount of proprioceptive feedback your central nervous system gets from your feet and legs which can be very helpful in reducing some forms of back pain.
+Check with your osteopath first to see if 'zero drop' shoes would be suitable for you.

-Ideally get your partner, friends or whole family joining in!
+6) Ideally get your partner, friends or whole family joining in!
 If you can encourage each other, this will help you keep going.
-Also, the whole family and your friends benefit, with better posture and mood (think blood to brain and more exercise induced endorphins).
+Also, the whole family and your friends benefit, with better posture and mood (think increased blood to your brain improving memory and cognition and also enjoying more exercise induced endorphins!).

-Add some balance exercises in there, this can be as simple as standing on one foot as you brush your teeth.
+8) Add some balance exercises in there, this can be as simple as standing on one foot as you brush your teeth.
 Right foot for the top teeth, left foot for the bottom teeth.
-Falls are what can really set a person back when they are getting older, it's the fall and break a hip which may be the injury never quite recovered from.
+Being able to balance on one foot is crucial for safe walking and avoiding falls as we age.
+Falls are what can really set a person back when they are getting older, it's the fall and break a hip or hit the head, which may be the injury never quite recovered from.
+Practice to get up to one minute on each leg as a good baseline.
+If you have to have one finger holding on for the first few weeks then that is fine - better to practice and improve than give up on yourself!

-(PS: If you have already fallen then you don't need a doctors referral to come see one of our osteopaths.
+(PS: If you have had a fall or other injury, then you don't need a doctors referral to come see one of our osteopaths.
 We can help you fill out the ACC forms in our clinic.
 We are able get you back on your feet in the nicest possible way then give you some suitable exercises to help prevent recurrence and to improve your overall wellness and mobility).

-Finally, I can report this works, not just from research but from my experience, having just completed eight years of daily mobility and strengthening exercises without missing a day.
+Finally, I can report this approach really works, not just from formal research, but from my experience, having now completed over ten years of daily mobility and strengthening exercises without missing a day.
 I feel SO good with this daily routine.
-I found by committing to it and waking a bit earlier I have been able to fit it into each day, while working full-time as a Registered Osteopath and small business owner and being mum to two primary school age children.
+I found by committing to it and waking a bit earlier, I have been able to fit it into each day, while working full-time as a Registered Osteopath, being a busy small business owner and mum of two.
+It really is about prioritising your health in your day.

 "If you can allocate the small amount of time and make a commitment to yourself to do it daily, I promise you that keeping mobile as you age, IS possible!"